Louis X of France: Challenge of Flanders

 Louis X continued the effort of his predecessor to achieve a military solution to the vexing problem of Flanders.
-The Count of Flanders ruled an "immensely wealthy state" which enjoyed a largely autonomous existence on the margins of the French realm; French kings claimed to exercise suzerainty over Flanders, but heretofore with little success.
+The count of Flanders ruled an "immensely wealthy state" which enjoyed a largely autonomous existence on the margins of the French realm; French kings claimed to exercise suzerainty over Flanders, but heretofore with little success.
 Philip IV had attempted to assert royal overlordship, but his army, led by Robert II of Artois, had been defeated at Courtrai in 1302; despite a later French victory at the Battle of Mons-en-Pévèle the relationship remained testy and unsettled.

 Louis mobilised an army along the Flemish border, but the French position rapidly became strained by the demands of maintaining a wartime footing.
 Louis had prohibited exports of grain and other material to Flanders in 1315.
 This proved challenging to enforce, and the king had to pressure officers of the Church in the borderlands, as well as Edward II of England, to support his effort to prevent Spanish merchant vessels from trading with the embargoed Flemish.
 An unintended result of the embargo was the rise of smuggling activities that reduced the advantage (and consequently the amount) of trading in compliance with royal restrictions in the border region.
 Louis was also forced to requisition food directly for his forces, resulting in a series of complaints from local lords and the Church.

 Death and legacy

 Louis was a keen player of jeu de paume, or real tennis, and became notable as the first person to construct indoor tennis courts in the modern style.
 Louis was unhappy with playing tennis outdoors and accordingly had indoor, enclosed courts made in Paris "around the end of the 13th century".
 In due course this design spread across royal palaces all over Europe.
 On 5 June 1316 at Vincennes, following a particularly exhausting game, Louis drank a large quantity of cooled wine and subsequently died of either pneumonia or pleurisy, although there were also suspicions of poisoning.
 Because of the contemporary accounts of his death, Louis is history's first tennis player known by name.
 He and his second wife Clémence are interred in Saint Denis Basilica.

 Louis' second wife Clémence was pregnant at the time of his death, leaving the succession in doubt.
 A son would have primacy over Louis' daughter, Joan.
 A daughter, however, would have a weaker claim to the throne, and would need to compete with Joan's own claims, although suspicions hung over Joan's parentage following the scandal of 1314.
 As a result, Louis' brother Philip was appointed regent for the five months remaining until the birth of his brother's child, John I, who lived only five days.
 Philip then succeeded in pressing his claims to the crowns of France and Navarre.

-All de jure monarchs of Navarre from 1328 onwards were descended from Louis through his daughter, Joan, including Jeanne d'Albret, the mother of Henry IV of France, and therefore the entire royal House of Bourbon.
+All monarchs of Navarre from 1328 onwards were descended from Louis through his daughter, Joan, including Jeanne d'Albret, the mother of Henry IV of France, and therefore the entire royal House of Bourbon.